docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 This Dockerfile uses a two-stage build:

 - The build stage uses a base image containing build tools needed to compile your application.
 It includes commands to install build tools, copy source code, and execute build commands.
 - The final stage uses a smaller base image suitable for running your application.
-It copies the compiled artifacts (e.g., JAR file) from the build stage.
-Finally, it defines the runtime configuration (like `CMD` or `ENTRYPOINT`) for starting your application.
+It copies the compiled artifacts (a JAR file, for example) from the build stage.
+Finally, it defines the runtime configuration (using `CMD` or `ENTRYPOINT`) for starting your application.

 ## Try it now